inspired/TA-IngestFromExports/README.md

 1. Install this TA on your indexer/HF (source/intermediary system)
 2. Install this TA on your (target system)
 3. Move data from source system to target system whatever means you choose
 4. Monitor, one-shot or upload files.
-Set sourcetype to *rfs_input* (it will be rewritten)
+Set sourcetype to ONE of the following:
+   1. *rfs_input* (it will be rewritten) and set your desired index
+   2. *rfs_input_with_index* (it will be rewritten) if you'd like to retain the original index.

 ## Use case 3: Ingest from Splunk JSON Export